Detecting the purely imaginary Fisher zeros of an Ising spin system on a quantum computer: Protocol for detecting purely imaginary Fisher zeros on a quantum computer

 \section{Protocol for detecting purely imaginary Fisher zeros on a quantum computer}

 We consider a system of $N$ spin-$1/2$ particles described by the Ising model in a magnetic field:

-where $J_{ij}$ represents the interaction couplings between spins, $h$ is proportional to the magnitude of the magnetic field, $S_i^z=1/2\sigma_i^z$ denotes the $z$-component of the spin-1/2 operator, and $\sigma_i^z$ is the $z$-th Pauli matrix for the $i$-th spin.
+where $J_{ij}$ represents the interaction couplings between spins, $h$ is proportional to the magnitude of the magnetic field, and $\sigma_i^z$ is the $z$-th Pauli matrix for the $i$-th spin.
+Using the results from paper \cite{Laba2023}, we calculate the partition function of the Ising spin system without the need for ancilla qubits.
+The approach in that earlier work involves implementing the Boltzmann factor and computing the partition function of the Ising model on a quantum computer.
+Since the inverse temperature is a real quantity in that case, the Boltzmann factor is a non-unitary operator.
+Consequently, the authors propose a method that requires an ancilla qubit to implement it.
+In contrast, our aim is to investigate the Fisher zeros of the partition function at a purely imaginary temperature.
+In this case, the Boltzmann factor becomes a unitary operator, which allows it to be implemented directly on a quantum computer without the need for ancilla qubits.
 The thermodynamic equilibrium state of this system is described by the Boltzmann distribution, and the corresponding density operator is given by:

-where $\beta=1/T$ is the inverse temperature.
-Here, we use the units where the Planck and Boltzmann constants are normalized: $\hbar=1$, $k_B=1$.
-The partition function of the system is expressed as:
+where $Z(\beta)={\rm Tr}\left(e^{-\beta H}\right)$ is the partition function of the system, $\beta=1/T$ is the inverse temperature.
+Here, we use the units where the Planck and Boltzmann constants are: $\hbar=1$, $k_B=1$.
+The partition function of the system can be expressed as follows

 where $\vert{\pmb +}\rangle=\vert ++\ldots +\rangle$ represents the state of the system defining the positive direction of all spins along the $x$-axis.
 The state of a single spin is expressed as $\vert+\rangle=1/\sqrt{2}\left(\vert 0\rangle + \vert 1\rangle\right)$, and $\vert 0\rangle$, $\vert 1\rangle$ are the eigenstates of the $\sigma^z$ Pauli operator corresponding to positive and negative eigenvalues, respectively.